LeeSeungjae0/PE2/README.md

 ---
 # 📌How to use <a id="How-to-use"></a>
+### Package Installation

-<h3> Before using run.py, install required packages.</h3>
+Before using `run.py`, ensure you have installed the required packages:

-By typing "pip install -r requirements.txt" on the terminal, you can install all packages
+**Install Required Packages:**
+   - Open your terminal or command prompt.
+   - Navigate to your project directory.
+   - Run the following command to install dependencies from `requirements.txt`:
+     ```
+     pip install -r requirements.txt
+     ```

 <h3> The code below is an example code for run.py.</h3>